Conscious Language at Healthline

 A final word on Conscious Language

-Our readers are on a journey with their health and well-being, and we want to be right there with you — every step of the way, no matter who you are, showing the world how we do that in the hope that we can unite against stereotypes, discrimination, and harmful health narratives.
+Our readers are on a journey with their health and well-being, and we want to be right there with you — every step of the way, no matter who you are.

 Conscious Language is about expanding representation and being intentional with our words, always with the goal of helping you improve your health.
 At Healthline, we use Conscious Language to ensure we are using framing and phrasing that is most likely to provide actionable information.